openwhyd/openwhyd/docs/playemjs-fix-procedure.md

 3. **Make sure that there is a test in the [playemjs repo](https://github.com/adrienjoly/playemjs) that fails in a matching context** (cf data from step 1), or write that test and commit it with a message like "failing test for openwhyd issue #XXX".
 4. **Make the test pass by fixing playemjs**, then -- after making sure you did not break playemjs' other tests -- commit your fix with a message like "fixed openwhyd issue #XXX".
 5. **Make sure that this fix solves the problem on Openwhyd**: in your local `playemjs` directory, run `make compile`, then copy the `/dist/playemjs-*.js` files to the `/whydJS/public/js` directory of your local Openwhyd repository, and test step 1's scenario.
-6. If your fix solved the issue, you can commit with a message like "playemjs fix for issue #XXX", and send a pull request.
+6. **If your fix solved the issue, you can commit to the [Openwhyd repo](https://github.com/openwhyd/openwhyd)** with a message like "playemjs fix for issue #XXX", and send a pull request.
-7. Go tell the person who reported the bug that you proposed a fix, and that it should hopefully solve their problem on openwhyd.org soon (i.e. as soon as )
+7. **Go tell the person who reported the bug that you proposed a fix**, and that it should hopefully solve their problem on openwhyd.org soon (i.e. as soon as the pull request is accepted).
+My advice is to stay humble until you're sure that their problem is fixed, because shit happen.

+## That's it for now!

+As stated [there](https://github.com/openwhyd/openwhyd/issues/17), I'm thinking of ways to integrate Playemjs into Openwhyd in a cleaner/safer way.

+If you have any constructive suggestions to make, be it on this document or on Playemjs' integration itself, please ping me! :-)